comses-education/github-starter-course/README.md

 Instead, make each of those things their own individual commit.
 When commits are a small and localized it makes it a lot easier to reason about.
 Of course, rules are meant to be broken, so don't sweat it if you end up having a large, sprawling commit.
 Just strive for small, sensible commits - you'll thank yourself later!

+Please note that when you commit your work **locally**, it doesn't automatically go back to your remote repository on GitHub.com.
+You'll need to **push** your work to GitHub.com or another remote repository for those commits to be added.
+If you performed the commit on GitHub.com though, there is no need to push - it started off there!

+### Fetch and Pull

+Fetch and pull are how you get changes from a remote repository back to a local repository.

+Fetch synchronizes the state of the `.git` magic metadata directory **without modifying the files in the actual repository directory**.
+For example, if you had `wolf-sheep.nlogo` in your local repository and someone made changes in the remote repository, a _fetch_ would not change the contents of `wolf-sheep.nlogo`.
+The contents of `wolf-sheep.nlogo` would only change when you _pull_ the changes into your local repository.

-### Assignment 1: your first commits
+### Assignment 1

-You have three tasks in this assignment:
+There are three tasks in this assignment:

-1. make changes to an existing file in this repository, `homework-submission.md`
+1. make changes to an existing file in this repository, `homework-edits.md`
-2. add a new file with the GitHub web interface, named `a1-github-web.md`
+2. add a new file with the GitHub web interface, named `add-github-web.md`
-3. add a new file to your local repository using GitHub Desktop named `a1-github-desktop.md`
+3. add a new file to your local repository using GitHub Desktop named `about.md`

 The contents of these files should be valid GitHub markdown - experiment with the syntax and feel free to add any text you like.
 Your files should have at least the following types of Markdown content (across all of the files):